WELLNESS

 What is Ketamine?

-Ketamine is a general anesthetic drug which has been used for all sorts of surgeries world-wide for over 50 years.
-It is remarkably safe and has even been put on the World Health Organization’s list of indispensable medicines that every country should have.
+Ketamine is a general anesthetic which has been used for surgeries world-wide for over 50 years.
+It is remarkably safe and is on the World Health Organization’s list of indispensable medicines that every country should have.

 History of Ketamine

 Discovered in the 1960’s, ketamine was found to provide extraordinarily safe anesthesia, and was used extensively in the Vietnam War.
 It has since been used frequently around the world for general anesthesia, especially in developing countries.
 In the 1980’s it was occasionally used as a recreational drug (related to PCP), and since then has been used less in the United States.
 Over the last 10-15 years, it has been recognized increasingly to have significant effects on mood.
-Multiple studies have shown that it benefits much faster than traditional antidepressants or other medicines.
+Multiple studies have shown that it has a faster acting effect than traditional antidepressants or other medicines.

 How Does It Work?